giffgaff vs Three: compare coverage, 4G/5G speeds and benefits

 The above speed predictions are based on being on O2 directly vs Three, rather than being on giffgaff themselves.

 The consensus among their customers seems to be that giffgaff have a lower bandwidth (share of the network) than full O2, so you get a slower speed.
+This isn’t something we’ve ever been able to experience ourselves in tests.

 Useful link: Read giffgaff customer forums